felipematos-devjs/flappy-rust/README.md

 In the future, I want to make my very own graphics renderer using webGPU.

-##Todos:
+## Instructions
+- Install Rust.
+It depends on your OS
+- run the project with ```cargo run```
+- Enjoy!

+## Todos:
 - Organize and clean code up by splitting files into submodules
 - Organize assets folder
 - Create a single HashMap for assets instead of multiple resources
 - Generate some simple documentation
 - Embed files into executable for release
+- Build into WASM and make a page for publishing